Himanshu-Singh-Shekhawat/Image-Classification-Project/README.md

 • Used libraries - TensorFlow Keras models, TensorFlow Keras layers,Pandas,Matplotlib.

-• Used CNN to buid this model.
+• Used CNN to buid this model